 Andy Camp, Director of Web Development at Skidmore College

-Neale Donovan, Student Assistant in the Instructional Technology group at Skidmore College
+Neale Donovan, Student Technology Assistant in Academic Technologies at Skidmore College

 Omay Elphick, Director of Business Development for Gravity Renewables and alum of Skidmore College

 Connie Frisbee Houde, History Collections Technician at the New York State Museum

 Ben Harwood, Lead Instructional Technologist at Skidmore College